purpleposeidon/1/README.md

 I would like for terminals to become sophisticated enough for their GUI frontend to no longer be needed.

 `ls --dired` would no longer need to be a thing, and any program could serve just as well.

+Some people want non-monospace text.
+It would be difficult.

 ## Curses
 It's not very important, but… escape codes are kind of an ugly mess.